aureliok/seasky-navigator/README.md

 - [Future Improvements](#future-improvements)

 ## Introduction
-This small project started as a simple way I've found to have a little more practice on the C# programming language, and the initial idea was to just get practical experience on using consuming public available RestAPIs on a .NET framework, and start building a portfolio to consolidate and showcase skills that I've been studying recently.
+This small project started as a simple way I found to have a little more practice in the C# programming language.
+The initial idea was to gain practical experience in consuming publicly available REST APIs on a .NET framework and to start building a portfolio to consolidate and showcase some of the skills that I've been studying recently.
 <br><br>
-Naming it "SeaSky Navigator", the core idea of the app is simple and perhaps a project that many beginners may have done it at some point in their study journey: a app that gives prediction of the weather.
+Naming it "SeaSky Navigator," the core idea of the app is simple and perhaps a project that many beginners may have undertaken at some point in their study journey: an app that provides weather predictions.
 <br><br>
 There is a little twist to this one, though.
-The app is using the capabilities of a LLM (namely the ChatGPT 3.5 Turbo form OpenAI) to deliver the weather report in a pirate speak.
-It is done in good fun, and helped me feel a little more comfortable on using the .NET environment and with OOP (Object Oriented Programming) with C#.
+The app is using the capabilities of an LLM (specifically, the ChatGPT 3.5 Turbo from OpenAI) to deliver the weather report in pirate speak.
+It is done in good fun and helped me feel a little more comfortable using the .NET environment and with Object-Oriented Programming (OOP) in C#.

 ## APIs Used
 - [Open-Meteo](https://open-meteo.com/): for weather forecasts